Mediatek-Cloud/MCS/tutorial/create_your_first_product.md

 2. Data channel as controller
 3. Hybrid data channel

-To send back the datapoint back to the cloud one way only, use the data channel as disaply.

-To send comment to the cloud only, use the data channel as controller.

-To both send and receive the data, use the hybrid data chennel.

 Each data channel can carry 7 types of datapoint to send back information like temperature and switch status.
 The 7 types are GPS, Integer, Float, String, Hex, Category, and Switch.